SpectoLabs/hoverpy/docs/source/readthedocs.rst

 ********

+Slightly more advanced example, where we query readthedocs.io for articles, get these articles.
+The program can be run in capture or simulate mode, and the functionality is timed. import hoverpy's main
-Import hoverpy's main class: HoverPy
+class: HoverPy

 .. code:: python